Policy Information

 1. Introduction and scope

 1.1 The University is committed to ensuring that it offers courses relevant to students and employers.
 As part of this, it has processes to review and renew (and in some cases close) courses which it considers to be a vital part of maintaining a dynamic curriculum.
-It also has processes in place to ensure that these changes are managed and that applicants are kept informed and that the interests of those students already on course are protected.
+It also has processes in place to ensure that these changes are managed, that applicants are kept informed and that the interests of those students already on course are protected.

 1.3 The University is committed to delivering the course of study to which students have been admitted.
 In the event of a course closure, its policy is to put provisions in place to teach registered students so that they can complete the course.
 However, this Plan also sets out how the University would support students in the event that it is not able to deliver this commitment.